 Is the Tower of London a fort?

-The official name is “Her Majesty’s Royal Palace and fortress of the Tower of London”.
+The official name is “His Majesty’s Royal Palace and fortress of the Tower of London”.
 So the word fort is even used in its official title, testament really to the strength and security that the Tower has offered since its inception.
 What began as one large Tower surrounded by the moat, was developed into a fortress with many towers and specific sections.

 First, there is the innermost ward, which is the centre part of the complex.
 The inner ward is surrounded by two concentric walls which were built in several phases.
 These thick walls form a barrier with the inner wall being higher than the outer.
 The outer ward and the whole complex is surrounded by a moat, which was drained many hundreds of years ago because of a foul stench.
 Drawbridges would have spanned the moat at various points and to this day we can still admire the portcullis, the murder holes or the arrow slits.
 All these features were designed with the specific intention of keeping the castle safe and secure and entirely fortified.